PDP pledges to stop imposing candidates on electorate - Nigeria Today

 PDP pledges to stop imposing candidates on electorate

-“We have resolved to do away with it and henceforth encourage democratic ways of electing our contestants.”
+The Peoples Democratic Party (PDP) in Katsina State, on Thursday, said it had put a stop to the attitude of imposing candidates on the electorate or party members.
+Alhaji Salisu Majigiri, the state PDP chairman, who spoke while addressing party officials and stakeholders in Katsina, said the party would no longer impose unpopular candidates on […]

-The post PDP pledges to stop imposing candidates on electorate appeared first on Premium Times Nigeria.
+The post PDP pledges to stop imposing candidates on electorate appeared first on Nigerian Pilot: Nigerian Newspaper.

 Follow us on twitter @NigeriaTodayNG